Getting Real with Shadra Bruce

 Nana perspective

-Now, as I watch Kira and Louis struggle through long nights with a toddler and an infant, I admire the choices they’re making on how to handle it.
+Now, as I watch Kira struggle through long nights with a toddler and an infant, I admire the choices she’s making on how to handle it.
 Hallie had started doing very well sleeping in her room – until her baby brother showed up and got to stay with mommy and daddy.
 Why should she be the only one to have to leave at night?
-Instead of forcing her to go, they have been letting her stay and fall asleep with them – sometimes she stays and Louis goes to her room to get a good night’s sleep for work; sometimes they move her when she falls asleep or it becomes clear that mommy and daddy’s room is just a play zone for the night.
+Instead of forcing her to go, Kira has been letting Hallie stay and fall asleep with her – sometimes she moves her when she falls asleep or it becomes clear that mommy’s room is just a play zone for the night.

-The one thing they’re not doing is rushing it.
+The one thing she’s not doing is rushing it.

-They’re letting her have the time she needs with them – and in the long run, all they’ll have is a few nights of missed sleep.
+She’s letting her have the time she needs – and in the long run, all they’ll have is a few nights of missed sleep.

 When our kids were little, we tried to get them to sleep in their own beds, but Anika especially would return night after night.
 I would be tired, and just pull her up on me and we’d go back to sleep.
 That happened until she was too heavy for me to be able to breathe with her laying on me.
 Now that baby is 16, and while she still gets morning and evening cuddles each day, sitting next to me on the sofa, and she is still just as loving as she was when she was Hallie’s age, I definitely miss those moments.